TheArturthur/CoppermindScraper/Cosmere/Honor.md

 |**Residence**|[[Roshar\|Roshar]], [[Ashyn\|Ashyn]]|
 |**Universe**|[[Cosmere\|Cosmere]]|

-> [!info] This page is part of the December 2024 objectives!It has been claimed by User: SpiderFerg, please contact them before doing edits.
 > [!info] This page or section needs to be updated with new information for *[[Rhythm of War\|Rhythm of War]]* and *[[Wind and Truth\|Wind and Truth]]*!Be aware that in its current state, it may not include all additional content yet.

 >“*I am . . .
 I was . . .
 God.
 The one you call the Almighty, the creator of mankind.
 And now I am dead. [[Odium\|Odium]] has killed me.
 I am sorry.*”